 “What I can say about this family in terms of their conservation status is, it is extremely grim,” says Brenden Holland, a conservation biologist at Hawaiʻi Pacific University who studies land snails, a group that includes tree snails like P. hyalina.
 “These lineages are just poorly adapted to cope with invasive predators, and that tends to be the main threat.
 And so, we’ve seen really extraordinary levels of extinction in the last four decades or so.”

 But as its cousins blinked out of existence one by one, P. hyalina, currently listed as vulnerable, is hanging on.
 It hasn’t been easy.
 On Tahiti, a formidable predator hunts them: the invasive rosy wolf snail, Euglandina rosea, also known as the cannibal snail.
-These snails can grow up to four inches long and are capable of impressive bursts of speed: When pursuing prey, they can reach 19 mph over short distances.
-The rosy wolf snail is armed with an especially fearsome radula (a tongue-like appendage lined with teeth) that it can extend, Alien-style, beyond its mouth.
+These snails can grow up to four inches long and are capable of impressive bursts of speed, moving up to ten times faster than the species they hunt.* The rosy wolf snail is armed with an especially fearsome radula (a tongue-like appendage lined with teeth) that it can extend, Alien-style, beyond its mouth.
 The teeth themselves are elongated to more effectively scrape away flesh.
 “It can devour [another snail] whole, or it will take some time just rasping away at the soft body tissue of the snail,” says Bick.
 “It’s a pretty brutal way to go.”

 The rosy wolf snail, native to the southern United States, was introduced in Tahiti, Hawaiʻi, and many other Pacific islands to control another invasive species, the giant African snail.
 The African giant can grow up to eight inches long, and had been brought to the region intentionally—it arrived in Tahiti in 1967—as a potential food source.
 “It grows fast and people thought, at one time, that it would be a really useful protein source,” says Holland.
 “It turns out it is chock-full of pathogens and parasites.
 And so, people started eating them and started getting sick and then people stopped eating them and [the snails] got out and started eating their way through everything.”